DIS10/dis10.github.io/README.md

 Created by Anton Quiambao, Lawrence Dizon, Raven Capuno, KM Liscano & Rodel Villarosa

 **HTML**, **CSS** and **Javascript** were used in this project.

+Bootstrap 4 "Neon Glow" Theme by HackerThemes was used and edited, https://hackerthemes.com

 It is hosted on Github Pages, a free site hosting service.

 The site can be accessed at **https://dis10.github.io/**